Skip to main contentSkip to search

 MetricValue

 Ontario Autism Program (OAP) Core Clinical Services cover five therapy types: Applied Behavior Analysis (ABA), speech-language pathology, occupational therapy, mental health services, and communication aids.
 OAP does not fund initial assessments, respite care, or private school services.
-Families direct funding of $5,500–$55,000 annually toward approved providers.
+Families direct annual funding of $6,600–$65,000 toward approved providers, based on age and support level.

 OAP Covers These 5 Therapies